joshfrench/rakismet/README.md

 end
 ```

-With Rakismet mixed in to your model, you'll get three methods for interacting with
+With Rakismet mixed in to your model, you'll get three instance methods for interacting with
 Akismet:

- * `spam?` returns true if it's spam, false if it's not.
+ * `spam?` submits the comment to Akismet and returns true if Akismet thinks the comment is spam, false if not.
- * `ham!` submits comment that Akismet erroneously marked as spam, marked as a false positive.
+ * `ham!` resubmits a valid comment that Akismet erroneously marked as spam (marks it as a false positive.)
- * `spam!` submits a comment that Akismet didn't think was spam.
+ * `spam!` resubmits a spammy comment that Akismet missed (marks it as a false negative.)

+The `ham!` and `spam!` methods will change the value of `spam?` but their
+primary purpose is to send feedback to Akismet.
+The service works best when you
+help correct the rare mistake; please consider using these methods if you're
+moderating comments or otherwise reviewing the Akismet responses.

 Configuring Your Model
 ----------------------